-An Act relating to early education; enacting the Oklahoma Early Education Savings Plan Act; providing short title; providing definitions; creating Board of Trustees for the Oklahoma Early Education Savings Plan program; providing for appointment of members of the Board; allowing the use of designees for members of the Board; providing for reimbursement of Board members pursuant to the State Travel Reimbursement Act; prescribing quorum of the Board; prescribing vote record for the Board to take action; requiring the Board to comply with the Oklahoma Open Meeting Act and the Oklahoma Open Records Act; authorizing the Board to delegate certain duties to the State Treasurer; providing certain immunity to Board members; stating the duties of the Board; prescribing the Board to implement certain program through use of financial institutions; requiring Board to solicit certain proposals; prescribing criteria by which the Board shall select financial institutions; requiring the Board to enter into certain contract; requiring the Board to set certain terms and procedures for contracts; allowing the Board to select more than one financial institution under certain conditions; requiring the program manager to perform certain duties for the program; allowing the Board to terminate a contract for good cause; prescribing means by which a person can open an account; allowing any person to contribute to an account; requiring that contributions to accounts be in cash; allowing for withdrawal of certain funds in accordance with certain provisions; providing for changing of beneficiaries; prohibiting certain changes in beneficiaries and certain rollover; providing for

-1 certain penalty for nonqualified withdrawals; allowing the Board to adjust certain penalty; 2 providing for the collection of certain penalties; requiring maintenance of certain records; prohibiting 3 certain persons from directing investments of certain account; providing for the transfer of certain 4 accounts when the Board terminates authority of a financial institution to hold certain accounts; 5 requiring the Board to adopt certain rules; requiring financial institutions to comply with certain reporting requirements; requiring program managers to 6 provide statements to account owners; allowing 7 certain organizations to open an account without naming a designated beneficiary; providing certain construction; requiring the Board to submit certain 8 reports; amending 68 O.S.
-2011, Section 2358, as last 9 amended by Section 5, Chapter 201, O.S.L.
+An Act relating to early education; enacting the Oklahoma Early Education Savings Plan Act; providing short title; providing definitions; creating Board of Trustees for the Oklahoma Early Education Savings Plan program; providing for appointment of members of the Board; allowing the use of designees for members of the Board; providing for reimbursement of Board members pursuant to the State Travel Reimbursement Act; prescribing quorum of the Board; prescribing vote record for the Board to take action; requiring the Board to comply with the Oklahoma Open Meeting Act and the Oklahoma Open Records Act; authorizing the Board to delegate certain duties to the State Department of Education; providing certain immunity to Board members; stating the duties of the Board; prescribing the Board to implement certain program through use of financial institutions; requiring Board to solicit certain proposals; prescribing criteria by which the Board shall select financial institutions; requiring the Board to enter into certain contract; requiring the Board to set certain terms and procedures for contracts; allowing the Board to select more than one financial institution under certain conditions; requiring the program manager to perform certain duties for the program; allowing the Board to terminate a contract for good cause; prescribing means by which a person can open an account; allowing any person to contribute to an account; requiring that contributions to accounts be in cash; allowing for withdrawal of certain funds in accordance with certain provisions; providing for changing of beneficiaries; prohibiting certain changes in beneficiaries and certain rollover; providing for certain penalty for nonqualified withdrawals; allowing the Board to adjust certain penalty; providing for the collection of certain penalties; requiring maintenance of certain records; prohibiting certain persons from directing investments of certain account; providing for the transfer of certain accounts when the Board terminates authority of a financial institution to hold certain accounts; requiring the Board to adopt certain rules; requiring financial institutions to comply with certain reporting requirements; requiring program managers to provide statements to account owners; allowing certain organizations to open an account without naming a designated beneficiary; providing certain construction; requiring the Board to submit certain reports; amending 68 O.S.
+2011, Section 2358, as last amended by Section 5, Chapter 201, O.S.L.
 2019 (68 O.S.
 Supp.
-2019, Section 2358), which relates to 10 adjustments to Oklahoma taxable income and Oklahoma adjusted gross income; providing certain tax deduction; providing limitation for certain 11 deduction; requiring certain withdrawals to be 12 included in certain income; providing definition; providing for codification; and providing an in the Oklahoma Statutes as Section 1-125 of Title 70, unless there is created a duplication in numbering, reads as follows:
+2019, Section 2358), which relates to adjustments to Oklahoma taxable income and Oklahoma adjusted gross income; providing certain tax deduction; providing limitation for certain deduction; requiring certain withdrawals to be included in certain income; providing definition; providing for codification; and providing an effective date.